LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 ### 6.6.1 Characteristics of Medical Research Facilities
 Medical research facilities exist in a variety of shapes and with different characteristics.
 Medical research is conducted at university medical centers, for example, in specialized working groups, institutes, or sub-units, but may also be conducted in universities, associated institutes, or industrial facilities, for example, in the pharmaceutical industry.
-Medical research usually is interdisciplinary and involves heterogeneous data on various entity types, for example, “clinical trial,” “finding,” or “classified diagnoses” (Sect.
-3.​2.​3.​4).
+Medical research usually is interdisciplinary and involves heterogeneous data on various entity types, for example, "clinical trial," "finding," or "classified diagnoses" (Sect.
+3.2.3.4).
 Especially in academic centers, efficient research and education must be supported.
 The objective of clinical research is the generalization of findings and experiences to gain new knowledge.
 Data documented during the patient treatment process may be reused for retrospective analysis to find evidence for generalization and to generate hypotheses for new studies.